caiobegotti/Amazon-Wishlist/README.md

 TODO
 ====

-* Decide whether I'll use classes and objects for real or not
 * Write a scrapper using only someone's e-mail address
 * Write a method or function that returns the total of prices
 * Make the config parsing generic, avoid calling it twice